Benefits and Features

-- Improves care coordination by connecting authorized providers, state agencies, and medical consenters with health information from various facilities and clinicians.
+- Improving care coordination by connecting authorized providers, state agencies, and medical consenters with health information from various facilities and clinicians.

-- Allows providers and other appropriate persons to monitor compliance with prescription regimens.
+- Allowing providers and other appropriate persons to monitor compliance with prescription regimens.

-- Reduces risk of harmful interactions between medication, allergies, and/or chronic health problems.
+- Reducing risk of harmful interactions between medication, allergies, and/or chronic health problems.

-- Increases communication between the main stakeholders in the member’s care plans.
+- Increasing communication between the main stakeholders in the patient’s care plans.

-- Allows non-clinical member advocates (selected state employees and medical consenters) to review portions of a child’s general health history and doctor visits to best understand and respond to the child’s needs — physical, behavioral health, and medication needs.
+- Allowing non-clinical member advocates (selected state employees and medical consenters) to review portions of a patient’s general health history and doctor visits to best understand and respond to the child’s needs — physical, behavioral health, and medication needs.

-Once you have accessed Health Passport, you will be able to see the following information:
+Once Health Passport has been accessed, you will be able to see the following information:

-- Face Sheet – An easy-to-read summary that includes member demographics, care gaps, Texas Health Steps and Dental last visit dates, active allergies, active medications and more.
+- Face Sheet – Access an easy-to-read summary that includes member demographics, care gaps, Texas Health Steps, Dental, Texas CANS 2.0-Assesment (last visit dates), active allergies, active medications and more.

-- Contacts – Easily find a foster child’s PCP, Medical Consenter, Caregiver, Caseworker, and Service Coordinator contact information in one place.
+- Contacts – Find a patient’s PCP, Medical Consenter, Caregiver, Caseworker assigned, and Service Coordinator’s contact information in one place.

-- Allergies – Providers can use interactive fields to add or modify allergies at the point-of-care.
-Once an allergy is charted, it’s instantly checked for medication interactions.
+- Allergies – View allergies that are available at the point-of-care.
+Once an allergy is charted, it is instantly checked for medication interactions.

-- Growth Chart – Providers can chart weight, height, length and head circumference at the point of care to track growth of infants and children.
+- Growth Chart – View the weight, height, length, and head circumference that are available at the point of care to track growth of infants and children.

-- Immunizations – A comprehensive list of a person’s immunizations collected from ImmTrac.
+- Immunizations – Access a comprehensive list of a patient’s immunizations collected from ImmTrac.

-- Medication History – A summary of medications filled and access to more detail, including name of the prescription, the prescribing clinician, date filled and dosage.
-Indicators representing drug-drug, drug-allergy, and drug-food interactions appear when applicable as soon as new medications or allergies are added to the member record.
+- Medication History – A summary of medications filled is accessible.
+This includes name of the prescription, the prescribing clinician, date filled and dosage.
+Indicators representing drug-drug, drug-allergy, and drug-food interactions appear when applicable as soon as new medications or allergies are added to the patient record.